MariaDB4j/MariaDB4j/README.md

 How (Spring)
 ----
-MariaDB4j can be used in any Java environment, and is not dependent on dependency injection and the Spring Framework (the dependency the spring-core*.jar is for a utility, and is unrelated to DI).
+MariaDB4j can be used in any Java environment, and is not dependent on dependency injection and the Spring Framework (the dependency to the spring-core*.jar is for a utility, and is unrelated to DI).

 If the application in which you use MariaDB4j is anyway based on Spring already however, then the ready-made MariaDB4jSpringService could possibly be useful to you.